On preconditioned Riemannian gradient methods for minimizing the Gross-Pitaevskii energy functional: algorithms, global convergence and optimal local convergence rate: Conclusion

 \section{Conclusion}

 In this paper, according to the properties of Gross-Pitaevskii energy functional, the preconditioned Riemannian gradient methods (P-RG) are proposed to compute the minimizers of rotating Gross-Pitaevskii energy functional.
-We rigorously prove the global and optimal local convergence of these methods.
-Our analysis reveals that the local convergence rate critically depend on the condition number of \( \mathcal{P}^{-1}_{\phi_g}(E''(\phi_g)-\lambda_g\mathcal{I}) \) on \( N_{\phi_g}\mathcal{M} \).
-This insight suggests that an optimal local preconditioner should follow \eqref{Varep-P}, i.e., $\mathcal{P}_{\phi}=E''(\phi)-\big(\left\langle\mathcal{H}_{\phi}\phi,\phi\right\rangle-\sigma_0\big)\mathcal{I}$.
-Furthermore, reducing $\sigma_0$ appropriately, one can achieve a P-RG with superlinear local convergence rate.
+We rigorously prove the global and quantifiable local convergence of these methods.
+Our analysis reveals that the local convergence rate critically depends on the condition number of \( \mathcal{P}^{-1}_{\phi_g}(E''(\phi_g)-\lambda_g\mathcal{I}) \) on \( N_{\phi_g}\mathcal{M} \).
+This insight suggests that a practical preconditioner should follow \eqref{Varep-P}, i.e., $\mathcal{P}_{\phi}=E''(\phi)-\big(\left\langle\mathcal{H}_{\phi}\phi,\phi\right\rangle-\sigma_0\big)\mathcal{I}$, and for this specific choice, we establish an optimal local linear convergence rate.
 In the end, numerical experiments show the assumption, i.e. the Gross-Pitaevskii energy functional is a Morse-Bott functional, is justifiable, and also confirm the theoretical results.
-This work provides a framework to develop and analyze preconditioned Riemannian gradient methods with optimal local convergence rate to compute minimizer of the Gross-Pitaevskii energy functional.
-In addition, it can be applied to analyze all existing projected Sobolev gradient methods for minimizing the Gross-Pitaevskii energy functional, and extended to similar problems such as computing minimizers of multi-component Gross-Pitaevskii energy functional \cite{2024Riem}. \\ \\ \\
+This work provides a framework to develop and analyze preconditioned Riemannian gradient methods with quantifiable local convergence rate to compute minimizer of the Gross-Pitaevskii energy functional.
+In addition, it can be applied to analyze all existing projected Sobolev gradient methods for minimizing the Gross-Pitaevskii energy functional, and extended to similar problems such as computing minimizers of multi-component Gross-Pitaevskii energy functional \cite{2024Riem}. {Finally, our theoretical analysis and numerical experiments show that appropriately reducing $\sigma_0$ improves the linear convergence rate.
+However, it remains an open question whether superlinear or even quadratic convergence can be achieved by taking $\sigma_0 \to 0^+$ (or setting $\sigma_0 = 0$) when the initial iterate is sufficiently close to the ground state $\phi_g$.
+This direction would naturally lead to second-order Riemannian optimization methods, such as adaptive regularized or standard Riemannian Newton methods, for the degenerate case, which we leave for future investigation.} \\ \\ \\